Kile/Pylondocs/TypeScript.markdown

 ## Functions

 A function is a block of organized, reusable code that is used to perform a single, related action.
+Functions provide better modularity for your application and a high degree of code reusing.
+You have already seen various functions like console.log().
 Normaly you get some **arguments** from the caller, then the function does things and you get finaly it's **return value**.

 ```ts
 function f(x: number): number {